ShubhranshuArya/network_security_mlops/README.md

 5. [Contribution](#-contribution)
 6. [Project Outro](#-project-outro)

-## 🚀 Project Overview
+## 🚩 Problem
-The **Network Security Model Prediction** project aims to detect phishing attempts in network traffic using machine learning techniques.
+The web is filled with malicious traffic which leads to numerous kinds of phishing attempts.
+This project aims to understand and detect phishing attempts in network traffic using various machine learning algorithms.
 By leveraging various data processing and modeling strategies, this project provides a robust solution for identifying malicious URLs and enhancing network security.

 ## 🎯 Goals Achieved
 - Developed a comprehensive pipeline for data ingestion, validation, transformation, and model training.